Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • exogenous - develops against the background of external factors.

 Separately, chronic compensated hypercapnia is distinguished - it occurs when a person is in conditions of a slow increase in the level of carbon dioxide in the air for a long period of time.
-In the body, the processes of adaptation to a new environment are activated - this is a compensation for the state with increased respiratory movements.
+The processes of adaptation to the new environment are activated in the body - this is compensation for the condition with increased respiratory movements.

-None of the classifications includes permissive hypercapnia - a purposeful restriction of the volume of ventilation of the lungs, which is necessary to avoid excessive stretching of the alveoli, despite an increase in CO2 beyond the normal range, up to 50-100 millimeters of mercury.
+Not a single classification includes permissive hypercapnia - a targeted limitation of the volume of ventilation of the lungs, which is necessary to avoid excessive stretching of the alveoli, despite an increase in CO2 beyond normal limits, up to 50–100 millimeters Hg.
 Art.

 Symptoms

 Usually the disease develops slowly, with a gradual increase in the intensity of clinical manifestations.
-Extremely rarely there is a lightning-fast development of symptoms.
+It is extremely rare for symptoms to develop at lightning speed.

 • sleep problems;